buildout/buildout/CONTRIBUTING.rst

 Currently, there are two active branches:

-- master (development branch for the upcoming version 4)
+- master (development branch for the upcoming version 6)
-- 3.x (development branch for the current version 3)
+- 5.x (maintenance branch for the current version 5)

 Active feature development and bug fixes only happen on the **master** branch.